 1).
 As requested, we provide the P values on our website

 2).
 We agree that 7 is a rather low number but this is understandable since our method is not optimized in the coding region analysis.
-We clearly mentioned this point in updated manuscript and explained why (the last but 1 paragraph in discussion section in the manuscript and first paragraph in section 3 in Text S1).
+We clearly mentioned this point in updated manuscript and explained why (the second last paragraph in the Discussion section in the manuscript and first paragraph in section 3 in Text S1).

 -- Ref2.4 – QQ plots –